 What is Batch Processing?

-Batch processing works well in situations where you don’t need real-time analytics results, and when it is more important to process large volumes of information than it is to get fast analytics results.
+Batch processing works well in situations where you don’t need real-time analytics results, and when it is more important to process large volumes of data to get more detailed insights than it is to get fast analytics results.

 What is Stream Processing ?

 Stream processing is a golden key if you want analytics results in real time.
 Stream processing allows us to process data in real time as they arrive and quickly detect conditions within small time period from the point of receiving the data.
 Stream processing allows you to feed data into analytics tools as soon as they get generated and get instant analytics results.
 There are multiple open source stream processing platforms such as Apache Kafka, Apache Flink, Apache Storm, Apache Samza, etc. I would recommend WSO2 Stream Processor (WSO2 SP), the open source stream processing platform which I have helped built.
 WSO2 SP can ingest data from Kafka, HTTP requests, message brokers.
 You can query data stream using a “Streaming SQL” language.
 With just two commodity servers it can provide high availability and can handle 100K+ TPS throughput.
 It can scale up to millions of TPS on top of Kafka.
 Furthermore, the Business Rules Manager of WSO2 SP allows you to define templates and generate business rules from them for different scenarios with common requirements.

 Stream processing is useful for tasks like fraud detection.
 If you stream-process transaction data, you can detect anomalies that signal fraud in real time, then stop fraudulent transactions before they are completed.

 The following figure gives you a detailed explanation how Spark process data in real time.

 The reason streaming processing is so fast is because it analyzes the data before it hits disk.